Sparsh57/Time-Table-Optimization/README.md

-Project name:
+# Project Name:
-Clash free timetable creator for KREA University
+**Clash - Free Timetable Creator for KREA University**

-5 sentence summary:
+### 5 Sentence Summary:
-KREA University manually creates a spreadsheet using an Excel sheet to schedule various courses and create student timetables.
-There are various software and manual methods currently in the market to create timetables and built-in systems in school management systems like Canvas.
-The current methods make clash resolution and managing the various timetabling requirements of professors challenging and create problems for students and admin alike.
-Using a dynamic programming formulated algorithm and a custom UI, we can make the process smoother and create a way to create better-optimised timetables automatically.
-Our algorithm can be proven mathematically correct, and the system can be tested in the real world to prove its effectiveness.
+KREA University manually creates a spreadsheet using Excel to schedule various courses and generate student timetables.
+There are numerous software and manual methods available for timetable creation, along with built-in systems in platforms like Canvas.
+However, these current methods struggle with resolving clashes and managing the complex timetabling needs of professors, resulting in issues for both students and administrators.
+By using a dynamic programming-based algorithm and a custom UI, the process can be streamlined, allowing for the automatic generation of optimally designed timetables.
+Our algorithm is mathematically verifiable, and its effectiveness can be tested in real-world scenarios.